OpenSmock/ReuseTale/README.md

 ![ReuseTaleBackground](https://user-images.githubusercontent.com/49183340/111032642-92f67a00-840d-11eb-8d9a-eebce4ffa9c5.jpg)

 # ReuseTale
-ReuseTale is a project to support the analysis of a reuse in an industrial context.
-ReuseTale make it available tools to import, to visualize and to analyse some projects data (source-code and contributors).
-Data are actually extracted from projects carried out in companies in an industrial context.
+ReuseTale goal is to support the analysis of software reuse in an industrial context.
+ReuseTale makes it available tools to import, to visualize and to analyse some projects data.
 The original objective is to study the reuse of code elements between projects over fifteen years of software development.
 A descriptive part of the data is used, as well as a formatting in the form of 2D visualizations.
-The entry point consists of two CSV files resulting from automatic extraction of the code of the studied projects.
 All the provided tools are reusable for other studies.
-They use two types of csv files, the format of which is described below.
+The input data set consists of two CSV files the format of which is described below.

 ![image](https://user-images.githubusercontent.com/49183340/134222961-82f9d52f-3675-43a1-95fe-868cf55ec77c.png)